Advice for composers writing music for the ocarina

 Playing characteristics, volume dynamics and ornamentation

 Volume dynamics are technically possible, and achieving them requires partially venting or shading finger holes and changing blowing pressure so that the pitch does not change.
-This is quite difficult to do consistently and as of writing, is not common practice among players.
+This is quite difficult to do consistently and as of writing, it is not advisable to expect a typical player to be able to do this.

 Notes can also be emphasised using articulation and ornamentation: